Living in Greece as an expat

 Emergency contacts: As with other European countries, the general emergency number is 112.
 For local services, dial 100 (police), 166 (ambulance), or 199 (fire).

 Transport and driving: Driving is on the right-hand side of the road.
 Metro networks and intra-city bus systems are restricted to larger cities such as Athens and Thessaloniki.
 Intercity transport can be done via buses and trains.
 Commercial taxis are often available, and defensive driving is highly recommended.
-Travel between islands is usually done by ferry.
+Travel between islands is usually via ferry.

 Expat Health Insurance